sccn/eeg_pipelines/README.md

 This repository contains 4 stand-alone pipelines (along with one test dataset), in EEGLAB, Fieldtrip, Brainstorm, and MNE.
 The pipelines have been optimized to process event-related potential and are described in the manuscript above.
 The pipelines run on the sample data provided here.
 They do require a separate installation of the corresponding software packages.

 Based on our scanning of the parameter space for artifact rejection and preprocessing, these are the **best EEG pipelines** for EEGLAB, Fieldtrip, Brainstorm, and MNE to process ERP.
-Test them yourself by pluggin in your own data in the pipelines.
+Test them yourself by plugging in your data.